EndPointCorp/appctl/catkin/src/appctl/README.md

 2. Run the application while a recognized mode is set.

 Basically, the only work to be done by each control node is initializing the ROS node and turning its parameters into a command which is then fed into a `ModeHandler` class.
-That `ModeHandler` is then hooked into a `Subscriber` for business times.
+That `ModeHandler` will request the current mode and subscribe to future mode changes for business times.

 Consider this example netcat control node which runs a netcat listener on a configurable port while in a recognized mode.